A Jedi's Fight - A Star Wars Fan Fiction Story

 Liane came out her Force trance and looked around.
 She shook her head.

 She jumped to her feet and went looking for the golden droid.
-He wasn't in the living, but suddenly she let out a desperate cry.
+He wasn't in the living, but suddenly she let out a cry.

 "Oh no, who closed the blast doors?"